|Harry Watkins, Aberdeen Group|

 In a recently published study, "What's Next in CRM: The Learning Relationship," market analysis firm Aberdeen Group delves into the freshly minted arena of CVM, where software vendors and their customers are trying to speed the process of information gathering and engage the perspectives of end users to sniff out new buying habits and upcoming trends.

-"The focus of traditional CRM and related predictive modeling is fairly backwards-looking in that you're trying to predict the future based solely on looking at the past,"
+"The focus of traditional CRM and related predictive modeling is fairly backwards-looking in that you're trying to predict the future based solely on looking at the past," said Harry Watkins, research director with Boston-based Aberdeen's CRM practice.
+"It's way better than nothing, essentially gauging past failures and successes.

 "The problem is that it's a little bit like forecasting on trend analysis, which is great as long as the future emulates the past," he said.
 "It does a lousy job of predicting kinks in the curve or changes in taste.
 It promotes continuance of the past rather than suggesting shifts in tastes."